wanghaoshuang/regtest/docs/design.md

 If the status is far from the baseline, this report will alert a `FAIL` signal, and developers can rerun the test and check whether there are some bugs in recently merged pull requests.

+## To be compatible with different Paddle versions
+There might be much changes to the model configs, so the model test framework should not just use patches or based on the directory structure.